 Dodge It: While you can overhaul your diet and exercise regimen to dodge diabetes and heart disease, avoiding a thyroid disorder is not so clear-cut.
 Dr. Capricchione recommends eating a balanced diet.
 Iodine is essential for the thyroid gland to produce thyroid hormones.
 If you’re concerned about whether you’re getting enough iodine in your food (eggs and sea products are a good source), take a daily multivitamin that contains the nutrient, but steer clear from kelp tablets and other supplements high in iodine.
 A lot of iodine can make both an overactive and underactive thyroid worse.

-- More than 12 percent of the U.S. population will develop a thyroid condition during their lifetime.
+- More than 12% of the U.S. population will develop a thyroid condition during their lifetime.

 - An estimated 20 million Americans have some form of thyroid disease.

-- Up to 60 percent (12 million) of those with thyroid disease are unaware of their condition.
+- Up to 60% (12 million) of those with thyroid disease are unaware of their condition.